 How Face Recognition Works?

-Think for a moment how people recognize their friends, family or coworker’s faces.
+Think for a moment about how people recognize their friends, family or coworker’s faces.
 It is by familiarizing themselves with their facial features, eyes, nose, mouth, and how they combine.

-That’s not very different from how facial recognition technology operates, but on a grand, mathematical scale.
+That’s not very different from how facial recognition technology operates but on a grand, mathematical scale.
 Computer systems scan faces from live cameras, photographs, or video and then build a detailed map of the face.

 Machines don’t perceive faces; instead, they read those face maps, making comparisons to determine matches.